rpdav/nixos/system/hosts/retropi/README.md

 * I may revisit this later to pull in some of the other custom options

 ### [raspberry-pi-nix](https://github.com/nix-community/raspberry-pi-nix)
-Repo is archived; didn't pursue this much |
+Repo is archived; didn't pursue this much

 ### [nixos-raspberrypi](https://github.com/nvmd/nixos-raspberrypi)
-* There are alternate kernels which are supposedly in the binary cache, but I never got them to pull from the cache
+* There are alternate optimized kernels which are supposedly in the binary cache for this flake, but I never got them to pull from the cache
 * The main thing I wanted to use this repo for was the ability to install with `nixos-anywhere` or `disko-install`, but had trouble with both:
   * `nixos-anywhere` ran into a kexec error; I'm not sure why it was trying to use kexec since I was installing to a pi booted into nixos
   * `disko-install` directly onto the sd card also failed; but so did manually partitioning and trying to install with `nixos-install`